zxb2945/Learn-CS-by-yourself/CSLecture/Ultimate AWS Certified Solutions Architect Associate AWS认证课程.md

 For RDS Read Replicas within the same region, you don't pay that fee.
 => **Read Replica provides an asynchronous replication** instead of synchronous.

+=> it does not support automatic failover, need to manually promote as primary instance

 (RDS 是托管服务)